Turn your CSVs into Graphs using LLMs

 • Nouns become labels - they describe the thing that the node represents.

-• Verbs become relationship types - they describe how the things are connected
+• Verbs become relationship types - they describe how things are connected

-• Everything else (particularly Adverbs) become properties - you have a name, may drive a gray car.
+• Everything else (particularly Adverbs) becomes a property - you have a name, you may drive a gray car.

 Verbs can also be Nodes, you may be happy to know that a person has ordered a product but that basic model doesn’t allow you to know where and when the product was ordered.
 In this case, Order becomes a new node in the model.